bobtherobot/storeset/README.md

                     we'll automatically put it into CWD (current working directory).
                     Again, this create function is optional.

-        format  :   JSON formatting.
+        format  :   (optiona) JSON formatting.
 Used for the JSON.stringify's "space" argument.
                     The default is "\t" to make the resulting JSOn human-readable.
                     You can use a number, such as 4 to use 4 spaces Or set to null to remove formatting for a smaller store file size.

 ######NOTES
 - You must call create() prior to calling get/set.
 - You may also use setFormat to configure the format later.
 - There are a few configurable option variables within the storeset.js source file that you can adjust as well.
 Simply open the storeset.js file (located in the node_modules folder) and see the "Configuration" section.

 ######Examples: